A video about work Liz is doing with Nicaragua Pueblo Project

 About Liz Johndrow

 I have always enjoyed living in spaces that bring me in touch with my natural surroundings.
 As a builder, I was thrilled to discover I could bring that contact deeper into my home experience through my choice of building materials.
-Since that discovery, I have been passionately exploring the world of cob, strawbale, adobe, earthbag, earthen plasters and floor systems, and timber framing.
-I find it most exciting that the simplicity of these systems and materials often allow for people of all ages and abilities to participate.
+Since that discovery, I have been passionately exploring the world of cob, strawbale, adobe, earthbag, earthen and lime plasters, earthen floor systems, and timber framing.
+I find it most exciting that the simplicity of many of these systems and materials often allow for people of all ages and abilities to participate.
 The past few years have taken me further into the role of teacher, facilitator, and instructor and I am increasingly passionate in helping others learn these skills so they in turn can share their vision of beautiful, sustainable, and socially just structures.
 My more recent seasonal work of the past several years in Nicaragua, with the women and youth in the northern pueblos, has been my most challenging, educational, and rewarding work thus far.

 “I recently met Liz while she was facilitating at NBX 2011 in Asheville.
 I was impressed and amazed by her vast knowledge of so many natural building techniques and her work experience.
 Liz was an absolute joy to work with; I plan to collaborate with her on future projects and use her as a mentor as I grow within my own career.” — April Magill, Architect, SC